piscisaureus/debug/posts/custom-prop-categories.md

 ## Conclusion

-Between mixins, `@property`, scoping tricks, and style queries… There still a lot of unexplored territory here 😉
+Between mixins, `@property`, scoping tricks, and style queries… There still a lot of unexplored territory here and tons of power 😉

+**Did I miss a category‽**